psychowood/cookidump/README.md

 * `-s` or `--separate-json` creates a separate JSON file for each recipe; otherwise, a single data file will be generated.
 Defaults to `false`, can be set via `CD_SEPARATE_JSON` env variable
 * `-l LOCALE` or `--locale LOCALE` preselects the locale for cookidoo website (end of domain, ex. de, it, etc.)).
 No default value, can be set via `CD_LOCALE` env variable
 * `-p` or `--pdf` saves recipe in pdf format, together with json and html.
 Defaults to `false`, can be set via `CD_PDF` env variable
-* `--searchquery SEARCHQUERY` specifies the search query to use, copied from the site after setting filter(e.g. something like "/search/?context=recipes&categories=VrkNavCategory-RPF-013")
+* `-q` or `--searchquery SEARCHQUERY` specifies the search query to use, copied from the site after setting filter(e.g. something like "/search/?context=recipes&categories=VrkNavCategory-RPF-013")
 * `--headless` runs Chrome in headless mode, needs --searchquery specified and either --login or a cookies.json saved with --save-cookies previously.
 Defaults to `false`, can be set via `CD_HEADLESS` env variable
 * `--login` interactive login, mostly for headless mode
 * `--save-cookies` store cookies in local cookies.json file then exits; to be used with --headless or to avoid login on subsequent runs